PabloGMoreno/cs24700-web-dist-programming/README.md

-# cs24700-web-dist-programming
+# Pablo Moreno - CS24700: Web and Distributed Programming
-All assignments will be added here for web hosting to Azure.
+All assignments for this class will be added here for web hosting to Azure.